octorber123/laravel-book-store/README.md

 ## Database structure

 *Disclaimer*
-I understand that a pivot table called (book_user) should have been used to store items in the cart instead of the orders table(see below), however I learnt this later, and due to shortness of time I continued to use the orders table to store cart items.
+I understand that a pivot table called (baskets) should have been used to store items in the cart instead of the orders table(see below), however I learnt this later, and due to shortness of time I continued to use the orders table to store cart items.
 To distinguish between orders and cart items I implemented a status field, when it is 0 that row is an item